 What it is: Scientists at the University of Edinburgh have created a new magnetic material that could significantly boost the storage capacity, processing speed, and energy efficiency of hard drives typically found in cloud servers.
 Specifically, their research resulted in what is known as a single-molecule magnet, a compound whose chemical bond can be controlled by subjecting it to rapid pulses from a laser.
 Estimates suggest that data could be stored and accessed using pulses that last one millionth of a billionth of a second, facilitating data processing times up to 100X faster than current technologies allow.
 The compound could also make new hard drives much more energy-efficient by eliminating the need to run a current through a wire, which creates excess heat and thereby requires external cooling.

 Why it’s important: Fundamental breakthroughs at the physics and materials science level continue to drive efficiencies in contemporary computing.
-Here, faster access to stored data would dramatically reduce the processing time required by machine learning and algorithmic processes, supercharging business AI applications, scientific discovery, and complex data science tasks.
+Here, faster access to stored data would dramatically reduce the processing time required by machine learning and algorithmic processes, supercharging business applications of artificial intelligence, scientific discovery, and complex data science tasks.

 Know someone who would benefit from getting Abundance Insider?
 Send them to this link to sign up.